randysofia/snowblower/Readme.md

 One advantage to using SNS/SQS instead of Kinesis is that SQS scales transparently without explicit provisioning instruction.

+## History

+Snowblower originated at [wunderlist/snowblower](https://github.com/wunderlist/snowblower).
+The commit history seems to indicate that it underwent a one month period of development before the project was entirely abandoned.
+Its abandonment seems to correlate with the period of time Wunderlist had been acquired by Microsoft.

+Spark451 picked it up two years later as a replacement to an existing analytics stack.
+Much of what was promised in the Readme was never implemented by Wunderlist.
+It's now in working condition, but is still a work in progress.

+## Future

+- We'd like to see elements of the enrichment process moved to a javascript interpreter so that business logic could be incorporated without editing core.

+- We'd like to make the storage configurable so that a user could choose one or more of many different options as destinations for events.

+- Multiple instances of precipitate can not be run in parallel due to a race condition on the log file being processed.
+This should be moved to a queue based system like the enricher.

 ## Running

 Snowblower has three commands:

 - `collect` Runs the collector, sending events to SNS or SQS, acting as the second stage in a Snowplow pipeline.
-- `etl` Pulls events from SQS, enriches them, and sends them into storage into Postgres or Redshift, acting as the third stage in a Snowplow pipeline.
+- `etl` Pulls events from SQS, enriches them, and sends them into storage into MongoDB, acting as the third stage in a Snowplow pipeline.
 - `precipitate` Pulls events from Cloudfront logs recorded on S3 and sends them to SNS for future enrichment see: [Setting up the Cloudfront collector](https://github.com/snowplow/snowplow/wiki/Setting-up-the-Cloudfront-collector).